utra-robosoccer/soccerbot/README.md

 - Debugging
   - Run > Attach to Process > Select the Process you want to attach to, you might want to rosnode info <node> to identify it's PID.
 Add a breakpoint

+##### Clion & Pycharm plugins
+- Open Clion or Pycharm, go to File > Settings > Plugins > marketplace and search for Hatchery and install
+- You can go to https://plugins.jetbrains.com/plugin/10290-hatchery and install from there

 ##### Matlab
 - Create a Mathworks account
 - Download Matlab (https://www.mathworks.com/downloads/)